What do the hotel stars mean

 4-star hotel

-Full-service hotel with very good standards
+Full-service hotel with excellent standards

 A la carte dinner restaurant